mggg/GerryChain/docs/user/intro.rst

     The calculations you choose will become updater functions.

 * **Kick off the Markov Chain**
-    Tell the system how many district plans it should generate and turn it loose.
+    Configure the number of steps and run the Markov chain.

 * **Post process the results of the Markov Chain run** This typically involves analysis of the data that your